top of page

 — Marian Wright Edelman

 For women, role models serve as both inspiration and evidence that it is possible to dream big, lead loudly, and build something incredible.
-This is especially true for those with shared backgrounds, values and community to help dismantle their limiting beliefs.
+This is especially true for those with shared backgrounds, values, and communities that help dismantle limiting beliefs.

-One remarkable example is Pleasant Rowland, the incredible entrepreneur behind American Girl, building this foundation right out of Middleton, Wisconsin.
-After noticing a gap in the toy market, Rowland wanted to emphasize a doll that combined play with history, learning and most importantly meaningful storytelling for young girls.
+One remarkable example is Pleasant Rowland, the entrepreneur behind American Girl, who built this foundation right out of Middleton, Wisconsin.
+After noticing a gap in the toy market, Rowland wanted to emphasize a doll that combined play with history, learning, and meaningful storytelling for young girls.

-Rowland’s journey is a testament to the power of purpose driven entrepreneurship, as she did not only create a product, but a platform that helped generations of girls see themselves in stories that mattered.
+Rowland’s journey is a testament to the power of purpose-driven entrepreneurship.
+She did not just create a product; she built a platform that helped generations of girls see themselves in stories that mattered.

-Her ability to blend education with a passionate business innovation is an example of how women entrepreneurs lead with impact as well as ambitions.
+Her ability to blend education with passionate business innovation exemplifies how women entrepreneurs lead with impact and ambition.

-Today, women founders make their mark through every sector, tech, wellness, finance, retail and more.
-We see a lot of them go on to openly share their stories through books, podcasts and even LinkedIn posts.
+Today, women founders make their mark across sectors like tech, wellness, finance, and retail.
+Many openly share their stories through books, podcasts, and LinkedIn posts.

-Although their paths are rarely linear, their transparency helps to normalize and highlight the challenges of entrepreneurship.
+Although their paths are rarely linear, their transparency helps normalize and highlight the challenges of entrepreneurship.

-As a woman entrepreneur, try to find other leaders who are two steps ahead of you.
-Follow their journey and learn from the challenges and pivots they face along the way.
-Watch as they progress through and align them to your goals as an entrepreneur.
+As a woman entrepreneur, seek out leaders who are two steps ahead of you.
+Follow their journeys and learn from the challenges and pivots they face.
+Align their progress with your goals as an entrepreneur.

-Success is not only something to admire, but something to model, adapt and one day you can be the leader passing it on.
+Success is not just something to admire; it is something to model, adapt, and one day pass on to others.

 5: The Gender Gap

-It is not just about the ambition or effort a woman has to enter the industry, the system itself needs revisioning.
+It is not just about the ambition or effort a woman has to enter the industry; the system itself needs revision.
 Women receive less than 2% of venture capital funding annually.
-Even fewer women hold CEO positions, or lead billion dollar start up companies.
-These gaps were not created from a lack of talent, but instead bias, access and structural inequality.
+Even fewer women hold CEO positions or lead billion-dollar startups.
+These gaps are not due to a lack of talent, but rather bias, access, and structural inequality.

-The gender gap refers to the systemic disparity between men and women’s access to resources, opportunities and outcomes.
-In entrepreneurship, the gap is obvious.
-It impacts everything, from who is funded, to who is even heard.
+The gender gap refers to the systemic disparity between men and women’s access to resources, opportunities, and outcomes.
+In entrepreneurship, the gap is evident.
+It impacts everything, from who is funded to who is even heard.

 Male and Female sign

 Women are more likely to be asked about risk and responsibility, while men are asked about vision and opportunity.
-Women often take few financial risks due to little to no support and have even fewer safety nets.
-All while trying to navigate through industries built with male dominated norms.
+Women often take fewer financial risks due to limited support and have even fewer safety nets.
+They navigate industries built on male-dominated norms.

-Awareness of these facts help women navigate the system with clarity, but more importantly, it fuels people to take action.
-Closing the gender gap isn’t just a women’s issue, it is a business imperative.
-Diverse leadership provides better outcomes that lead to stronger innovations and a more resilient workforce.
+Awareness of these facts helps women navigate the system with clarity.
+More importantly, it fuels action.
+Closing the gender gap isn’t just a women’s issue; it is a business imperative.
+Diverse leadership leads to better outcomes, stronger innovations, and a more resilient workforce.

-Entrepreneurship is one of the most powerful tools for women to create long lasting wealth.
-It is also a great place to drive community, change and influence the surrounding industries.
+Entrepreneurship is one of the most powerful tools for women to create lasting wealth.
+It is also a great way to drive community, change, and influence surrounding industries.

-In order to thrive we must continue to break down the existing barriers, and create systems where women have equal access to succeed, learn and grow.
+To thrive, we must continue breaking down existing barriers and create systems where women have equal access to succeed, learn, and grow.

 6: Driving Change Through Policy and Investment Advocacy

 Change never happens by accident.
-Change is driven by action and investment.
+It is driven by action and investment.
 Women entrepreneurs can succeed exponentially with systems that support equity.

-Personal resilience, strong networks and access to funding all excel growth, however women face structural disadvantages that after investment and policies can be addressed.
-Some key issues that need attention include unequal access to capital, lack of paid family leave and childcare costs and availability.
+Personal resilience, strong networks, and access to funding all excel growth.
+However, women face structural disadvantages that investment and policies can address.
+Key issues needing attention include unequal access to capital, lack of paid family leave, and childcare costs and availability.

-Advocacy means much more than simply raising your voice, it is pushing for a change that not only benefits you, but the next generation of women leaders.
-We need to fight for great representation in venture capital, demand for transparency in financial decisions and support legislation that help women owned businesses.
+Advocacy means more than raising your voice; it is about pushing for change that benefits not just you, but the next generation of women leaders.
+We need to fight for better representation in venture capital, demand transparency in financial decisions, and support legislation that helps women-owned businesses.

-You do not have to be a legislator to make a difference, advocacy can be had at any level.
-Whether you join or support women business associations, or choose to vote for candidates who are fighting for equitable access to capital.
+You do not have to be a legislator to make a difference.
+Advocacy can happen at any level.
+Whether you join or support women business associations or vote for candidates fighting for equitable access to capital, every action counts.

-As a community we need to use our platforms to help move away from the societal norms and barriers the women entrepreneurs today face on a daily basis.
+As a community, we must use our platforms to help move away from the societal norms and barriers women entrepreneurs face daily.

 7: Resilience, Grit, and the Power of a Growth Mindset

 For anyone, entrepreneurship is not linear.
-It is not glamorous and it cannot be achieved without challenges.
-However, for women resilience, grit and a growth mindset are not only beneficial but essential for building something that lasts.
+It is not glamorous and cannot be achieved without challenges.
+However, for women, resilience, grit, and a growth mindset are essential for building something lasting.

-Resilience is your ability to bounce back from challenges you face.
-For women entrepreneurs especially, resilience is shown through navigating rejection, self-doubt and conquering systemic barriers in their way.
-It means hearing the word ‘no’ and choosing to move forward anyways.
+Resilience is your ability to bounce back from challenges.
+For women entrepreneurs, resilience is shown through navigating rejection, self-doubt, and conquering systemic barriers.
+It means hearing the word ‘no’ and choosing to move forward anyway.

-As women we are taught to believe everything we hear, but with resilience we learn to pivot a plan that does work, without questioning our own worth.
-And staying committed to our goals even if the path isn’t always clear.
+As women, we are often taught to believe everything we hear.
+But with resilience, we learn to pivot plans that do work, without questioning our worth.
+We stay committed to our goals, even when the path isn’t clear.

-Resilience does not mean we have to do everything alone.
-Building a community with mentors who guide you, peers who cheer you on and joining networks will remind you that you are never alone.
+Resilience does not mean doing everything alone.
+Building a community with mentors, peers, and networks reminds you that you are never alone.

-As you take your next steps as an entrepreneur, whether you’re launching, acquiring or selling a business, remember that success doesn’t land to the most perfect or most connected leaders, but it belongs to the most persistent.
+As you take your next steps as an entrepreneur—whether launching, acquiring, or selling a business—remember that success doesn’t belong to the most perfect or connected leaders.
+It belongs to the most persistent.

-The world needs more women in leadership, ownership and innovation.
-It just so happens that entrepreneurship is one of the most powerful ways to get there.
-You’re not just building a business but rather you are creating equity and opportunity to build the future you want to see.
-And that is always something worth fighting for.
+The world needs more women in leadership, ownership, and innovation.
+Entrepreneurship is one of the most powerful ways to achieve this.
+You’re not just building a business; you are creating equity and opportunity to shape the future you want to see.
+And that is always worth fighting for.

 Taylor Kaufmann is a senior at the University of Wisconsin–Madison pursuing a Bachelor of Arts in Journalism with a focus on Strategic Communications.
 Her studies center around public relations, brand marketing, and digital media strategy, complemented by extensive experience in the retail sector.